 Main elements of the timekeeper’s satin-finished silver dial, too, will match that of the original with the same elegant Arabic numerals, facetted hour and minute hands, and, um, flattened cone-shaped hour markers.

 The main problem of this watch is, of course, a direct consequence of its main virtue.
 Coming without any mechanical modification, the movement dictates the same generic layout of the dial with the same small seconds indicator at 9 hours, date and day of week windows at 3 hours, as well as a 30-minute and 12-hour chronograph counters at 12 and 6 o’clock respectively.
-Although such a layout has its merits (it is really easy to read if you had any previous experience with a Valjoux 7750-based chrono), it also makes the watch look extremely, excruciatingly boring like, literally, millions of other chronographs with the same anonymous dial.
+Although such a layout has its merits (it is easy to read if you had any previous experience with a Valjoux 7750-based chrono), it also makes the watch look extremely, excruciatingly boring like, literally, millions of other chronographs with the same anonymous dial.

 Build Quality: 4/5